-I wonder how many people caught up with the Powell and Pressburger film “A Matter of Life and Death” which was screened on the BBC last Sunday afternoon.
-Released in 1946, it tells the story of a Pathfinder pilot, Squadron Leader Peter Carter, and the American girl, June, he falls in love with.
+“A Matter of Life and Death”, released in 1946, tells the story of a Pathfinder pilot, Squadron Leader Peter Carter, and the American girl, June, he falls in love with.